Lithium-ion (LiFePo) Batteries for Truck Campers

 https://relionbattery.com/blog/total-cost-ownership-lithium.

-• RELiON calculated the total cost of ownership of each battery over a single lifecycle of the RELiON LiFePO RB100 since it has the longest life of all four batteries.
+• RELiON calculated the total cost of ownership for each battery over a single lifecycle of the RELiON LiFePO RB100, since it has the longest life of the four batteries.
 Each of the three lead-acid batteries requires multiple replacements over the life of one RB100.

-• The table shows the overall total cost of ownership for each battery and the total cost of each battery per cycle.
+• The table shows the overall total cost of ownership for each battery and the per-cycle cost for each battery.
 Based on the specified lifetime of each battery and retail prices.

 • The chart does not and should not be considered an endorsement of RELiON batteries by Northeast-Truckcampers.org.